Brief resolved unexplained event: Causes

 Most infants who have a BRUE are never diagnosed with a definitive cause for the event.
-However, we use the literature on ALTEs, which is more extensive, to help explain the cause of a BRUE.
+However, the literature on ALTEs, which is more extensive, can be used to help explain the cause of a BRUE.
 These causes may also be considered conditions that can be confused with a BRUE.

 Gastroesophageal reflux

 Vomiting or choking during feeding can trigger laryngospasm that leads to a BRUE or ALTE.
 This is a likely cause if the infant had vomiting or regurgitation just prior to the event, or if the event occurred while the infant was awake and lying down.
 In healthy infants with a suggestive GER event, no additional testing is typically done.
 In infants with repeated episodes of choking or repeated acute events, evaluation with a swallowing study can be helpful.

 Other causes

 Other causes that are less common include meningitis, urinary tract infection, breath-holding spells, congenital central hypoventilation syndrome, cancer, intracranial bleed, apnea of infancy, periodic breathing of infancy, choking, obstructive sleep apnea, factitious disorder imposed on another (formerly Munchausen syndrome).